minershive/hiveon-kb/hiveon-asic-firmware/general/asic_faq.md

 If you do not change the hash boards, then there is no sense in forcing autotune.
 Chips do not get better over time, and a deterioration in their performance is caught by a small part of the autotune, starting every 3 hours.

 But there is a case when it is necessary to apply autotune again: when updating the firmware.
 Each firmware has its own set of settings for autotune.
 With each new firmware version, we improve autotune.

+>Right after flashing the Hiveon firmware, the autotune is inactive.
+In order to launch it, you need to apply any profile.

+#### Autotune features in new firmware
+1. The process of tuning is much faster.
+2. The results of the tune are remembered.
+If you switch back to the previously configured profile, then mining starts immediately with the remembered settings (minus the classic 7-8 minutes required to start the miner).

 #### How to turn the autotune off?
 - Send the following command to the ASIC: `rm -rf /config/profile.txt`